oravivek/multicloud/exadbd-at-aws/introduction/introduction.md

 ## Prerequisites

 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
-* Basic knowledge about DB @Azure concepts is helpful
+* Basic knowledge about DB @AWS concepts is helpful
 * Familiarity with Oracle  Exadata Database is helpful
 * An existing AWS Cloud Account

 If you do not have an Oracle Cloud Infrastructure (OCI) account, you can create one during your service deployment.
 If you do have an OCI account, you can use it with Oracle Database@AWS.

-Find more details on getting started [Onboarding with Oracle Database@Google Cloud](https://docs.oracle.com/en-us/iaas/Content/database-at-aws/oaaws-onboard.htm)
+Find more details on getting started [Onboarding with Oracle Database@AWS](https://docs.oracle.com/en-us/iaas/Content/database-at-aws/oaaws-onboard.htm)

 ## Learn More